Understanding Finasteride Shedding: Impacts on Hair Growth Explained

 Delivered discreetly from our UK registered pharmacy

-Finasteride is a prescription medication that works to stop – and in some cases reverse – male pattern baldness (MPB).
+Finasteride is a prescription hair loss medication that works to stop – and in some cases reverse – male pattern baldness (MPB).
 Finasteride is one of the most successful and popular hair loss treatments available today.

-Finasteride stops the conversion of testosterone to dihydrotestosterone (DHT).
+Finasteride works by stopping the conversion of testosterone to dihydrotestosterone (DHT).
 DHT is the hormone that is responsible for causing hair follicles to shrink so that new, healthy hair cannot grow.
-Thanks to the DHT blocking effects of finasteride, hair follicles can come back to life, and produce strong, healthy hair again.
+Thanks to the DHT blocking effect, hair follicles can come back to life, and produce strong, healthy hair again.

-What is shedding?
+What is Shedding?

-Hair growth happens in stages.
+Shedding occurs naturally and is a daily occurrence.
+The average man will notice shedding of between 50 to 100 hairs per day.
+This is part of normal hair growth stages.
 Once a hair strand reaches the end of its life cycle, it will shed, and a new strand of hair will make way.

-• The recovery process following an illness or surgery.
+• The recovery process following an illness or surgery

-• Pronounced weight loss.
+• Pronounced weight loss

-• A period of greater than normal stress.
+• A period of greater than normal stress

-• Extreme changes in diet.
+• Extreme changes in diet

-• Hypothyroidism or hyperthyroidism.
+• Hypothyroidism or hyperthyroidism

 After being prescribed finasteride by a doctor or healthcare professional, users can expect the medication to begin working immediately.
 However, some men are initially concerned about an excess of shedding that can accompany the first few months of treatment.

-What is happening, is that existing hairs are making way for newer, stronger strands of hair to grow.
+What is happening is that existing hairs are making way for newer, stronger strands of hair to grow.

-The hair growth cycle naturally occurs over four distinct stages: Anagen (growth), catagen (transition), telogen (resting), and exogen (shedding).
 The anagen phase of this cycle normally takes place over a number of years, through which your hair grows to its ultimate length, before entering the resting phase, and eventually falling out.
+The cycle then repeats.

-When you begin using finasteride, your DHT levels drop substantially – by up to 70 percent.
-This causes your hair follicles enter the anagen (growth) phase more rapidly.
+When you first start finasteride, your DHT levels drop substantially – by up to 70 percent.
+This causes your hair follicles to enter the anagen (growth) phase more rapidly.
+Hairs that were in the regression and resting phases of the hair cycle become active, resulting in shedding, so new growth can begin.

 If you are amongst the men concerned about losing the little hair you have left, fear not – it’s a natural part of the regrowth process.
 A study conducted over the course of 10 years discovered that over 99 percent of users see no further progression of their hair loss whilst taking finasteride long term.